a-synchronous/rubico/README.md

 # rubico
 🏞 a shallow river in northeastern Italy, just south of Ravenna

+Features:
-asynchronous function composition
+ * asynchronous function composition

-no dependencies
+ * no dependencies

-works in server and browser
+ * works in server and browser
+ * transducers for free

 [Installation](#installation)